Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No. Changes have been made to the overall grant application from previous years.
 Additionally, incorrect applications are determined to be non-responsive and will not be reviewed.
 You can access this year application under the County Executive’s page by visiting Community Partnership Grants.

 Yes.
 The deadline is 5:00 p.m.
-Monday, March 18, 2019.
-All submissions will be date and time-stamped by the Office of Management and Budget (OMB) personnel upon receipt.
-Mailed applications must be postmarked by Monday, March 18, 2019.
+Friday, November 8, 2019.
+All submissions, electronic and hard copies, will be date and time-stamped by the Office of Community Relations (OCR) personnel upon receipt.
+Mailed applications must be postmarked by Friday, November 8, 2019.
 No applications or supporting documentation will be accepted after the deadline.
 Furthermore, applications and supporting documents postmarked after the application deadline will not be reviewed and will not be returned to applicants.

 No, there is no limit.
 However, grant awards are for one-year only.
 An organization may reapply each year with the understanding that funding is not guaranteed.